schapi-create/apidoc-rpc-uat/md_files/README.md

 ## API overview and usage

 This document explain the usage of the **RP-C** Web Service API.
-This Web API allows you to obtain BACnet objects and properties from the RP-C.
+This Web Service API allows you to obtain BACnet objects and properties from the RP-C.

 Please note that you need to configure Web API feature on RP-C to enable the API.
 Contact the Schneider Electric Product Support Services (PSS) team for more information.

-This document provides a general tutorial for users who want to consume the RP-C Web API.
+This document provides a general tutorial for users who want to consume the RP-C Web Service API.

 ## How it works

-Using this API, a Schneider Electric partner can remotely access BACnet objects and properties on the RP-C via HTTPS over TCP/IP.
+Using Web Service API, a Schneider Electric partner can remotely access BACnet objects and properties on the RP-C. RP-C will return a list of object ids available and a list of property ids for a specific object.

 <img src="https://github.com/SESA545913/SE-EnergyManagement-Team/raw/main/WebServiceUserScenario.png" style="zoom:60%;" />

 In case of Single RP-C, 3rd party client application can access to BACnet objects and properties if user credencial is valid.
 User will be authenticated based on User DB in RP-C.

-In case of EcoStructure System with multiple RP-C's, users can be authenticated based on centralized User DB on SpaceLogic RP-X Controller, AS-P or Enterprise Server.
+In case of EcoStructure System with multiple RP-C's, users can be authenticated based on centralized User DB on SpaceLogic RP-X Controller, AS-P or Enterprise Server by configuring Web Service Settings.

 # Developer Guide